Digital-Humans-23/a3/README.md

 data/mediapipe_all.pkl # the processed file containing the camera parameters and mediapipe keypoints
 ```

+- Download our pre-trained checkpoints [here](https://drive.google.com/drive/folders/1jcMbJgZtZEHqy-R8e1hjiTkR6V41aX08?usp=sharing).
+These checkpoints correspond to the model config files.
+Please put all the downloaded files to the folder `results/lisst/`.

 - Install and setup the LISST model (see the appendix below).
-To verify your installation, please check the `demos` folder.
-Note that you may need to adapt the file paths in this codebase to your own paths.
+To verify your installation, we provide 2 tutorials in `demos/*.ipynb`.
+This requires you to run `pip install lisst` first.
+Note that you may need to adapt the file paths and device in this codebase to your own paths.
+  - ***These tutorial scripts are only for self-exploration.
+You don't have to run them successfully to pass this assignment.***
+  - ***To avoid version confliction, please run `pip uninstall lisst` after you finish these two tutorials***.

-- After LISST is successfully installed and setup, you can only focus on `scripts/app_multiview_mocap_ZJUMocap.py`, because all the implementation tasks are there.
+- If previous steps are successful, you can ***ONLY*** focus on `scripts/app_multiview_mocap_ZJUMocap.py`, because all the implementation tasks are there.
 In particular, check **TODO!!!** in this file.
 But you may check other code for comprehensive understanding.
 - If the program runs successfully, it will automatically generate the file `results/mocap_zju_a3/data.pkl`.
 You can manually add it to the repo by `git add -f results/mocap_zju_a3/data.pkl`, and then commit and push.

 - Afterwards, you can use `scripts/vis_ZJUMocap.py` to visualize your results, and convert the produced images to a video.